OPS-E2E-PPE/VBA-Docs/api/Word.Document.DataForm.md

 keywords: vbawd10.chm158007402
 f1_keywords:
 - vbawd10.chm158007402
-ms.prod: word
 api_name:
 - Word.Document.DataForm
 ms.assetid: 138f8b31-f076-8573-510f-0295fb612226
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Document.DataForm method (Word)

 Displays the **Data Form** dialog box, in which you can add, delete, or modify records.

 ## Syntax

 _expression_. `DataForm`

 _expression_ Required.
-A variable that represents a '[Document](Word.Document.md)' object.
+A variable that represents a **[Document](Word.Document.md)** object.

 ## Remarks

-You can use this method with a mail merge main document, a mail merge data source, or any document that contains data delimited by table cells or separator characters.
+Use this method with a mail merge main document, a mail merge data source, or any document that contains data delimited by table cells or separator characters.

 ## Example